-The Company has classified its accounts payable and accrued liabilities as other financial liabilities.
+The Company has classified its accounts payable and accrued liabilities, finance lease liability, liabilities held for distribution and provisions as other financial liabilities.
 Financial liabilities are recognized initially at fair value inclusive of any directly attributable transaction costs and subsequently carried at amortized cost using the effective interest method.